vitarb/valkey_agentic_demo/README.md

                    └──► doc:<id>
 ```

 The replay service publishes raw news to `news_raw`.
-The enrich agent classifies
+The enrich agent processes
-and summarises those articles, caching each under `doc:<id>` and fan-out streams
+those articles, caching each under `doc:<id>` and fan-out streams under
-under `topic:<T>`.
+`topic:<T>`.
 The fanout service then distributes items to per-user feeds.

 ## Running the demo